polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 The application is configured to run from DDR on U54_3 application core.

-Instructions on how to build and run the Linux + FreeRTOS demo are described [here](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/browse/asymmetric-multiprocessing/amp.md?at=refs%2Fheads%2Fdevelop-amp).
+Instructions on how to build and run the Linux + FreeRTOS demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).

 ### Other AMP configurations

-This project can also be used in a custom AMP software configuration (i.e. FreeRTOS + Bare metal) by using the HSS payload generator.
+This project can also be used in a custom AMP software configuration (i.e. FreeRTOS + Bare metal) by using the Hart Software Services (HSS) payload generator.

 To build the project and generate a HSS payload for a custom AMP software architecture: